Reading time: 15 min 5 sec

 A well-designed content strategy can help businesses establish themselves as thought leaders in their industry, build brand awareness, and ultimately drive engagement and revenue.
 By providing valuable, relevant, and consistent content to the target audience, a brand can establish trust and loyalty with its customers.

 Keywords are a fundamental aspect of content marketing that plays a crucial role in helping businesses reach their target audience through search engines.
 Simply put, keywords are specific words or phrases that users type into search engines to find relevant content for their queries.
 Keyword marketing is often used as part of a larger search engine optimization (SEO) strategy to advertise products and services on the Internet.
-In content marketing, keywords are used to optimize website content, blog posts, and other online material to improve their search engine ranking.
+In content marketing, high intent keywords are used to optimize website content, blog posts, and other online material to improve their search engine ranking.

 Organic search refers to the process of naturally appearing in search engine results pages (SERPs) without the use of paid advertising.
 In the context of SEO and content marketing, organic search is a critical factor in driving website traffic and increasing visibility.
 According to recent studies, organic search is the biggest source of website traffic, making it an essential metric for content marketing performance.